JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <a name="beauti"></a>
 #### 6.1.1.1 Generate a XML configuration file in BEAUti

 Download the file [`co1.nex`](data/co1.nex).
-Open the program BEAUti (“Bayesian Evolutionary Analysis Utility”), and click “**Import Alignment**” in BEAUti’s “**File**” menu.
-Select the co1 alignment file that you just downloaded (if you get the error "unsupported sequence file", close BEAUti, re-open, and try loading it again).
+Open BEAUti (“Bayesian Evolutionary Analysis Utility”), click “**Import Alignment**” in BEAUti’s “**File**” menu, and select the downloaded co1 alignment.

 <kbd>![](./img/beauti_001.png)</kbd>

-The BEAUti interface has six tabs named “Partitions”, “Tip Dates”, “Site Model”, “Clock Model”, “Priors”, and “MCMC”.
-The first of these (“**Partitions**”) should currently be selected.
-The “Tip Dates” tab is not important for us, So, skip the “Tip Dates” tab and progress to the “Site Model” tab.
+The BEAUti interface has six tabs: “Partitions”, “Tip Dates”, “Site Model”, “Clock Model”, “Priors”, and “MCMC”.
+The first of these (“**Partitions**”) is currently selected.
+Skip the “Tip Dates” tab, and proceed to the “**Site Model**” tab.

 <details>
  <summary>But, what are "Tip Dates" for? (click here)</summary>

 --------
-They can be used to specify the times at which samples were taken, which allows time-calibration of viral phylogenies.
-But compared to the time scales over which our sequences have diverged, the small difference in sampling times (a few years) is completely negligible.
+The Tip Dates tab allows specifying sample collection times for time-calibrating viral phylogenies.
+However, for our data, the small sampling time differences (a few years) are negligible compared to the divergence times of the sequences.

 --------
 </details>

-In the “**Site Model**” tab you can select models for substitution rates and state frequencies, such as the Jukes-Cantor model, the HKY model or the GTR model.
-By default, the **Jukes-Cantor (JC69)** model is selected, which is ok for now.
+In the “**Site Model**” tab you can select substitution and state frequency models, such as the Jukes-Cantor model, the HKY model or the GTR model.
+The default **Jukes-Cantor (JC69)** model is selected and sufficient for now.

 <kbd>![](./img/beauti_002.png)</kbd>

 Proceed to the “**Clock Model**” tab.
-You’ll see that a “**Strict Clock**” model is selected by default.
-That’s what we’ll use for now.
-At the right of this window, you’ll see a checkbox for “**estimate**” that is currently not activated.
-This is because we have not specified age constraints yet, and without any age constraints, the analysis relies on a fixed rate for the molecular clock.
-The checkbox will automatically become activated once we specify age constraints.
+The default “**Strict Clock**” model is selected, which we’ll use for now.
+At the right of this window, the checkbox for “**estimate**” is inactive because no age constraints have been set.
+Without age constraints, the analysis relies on a fixed rate for the molecular clock.
+However, once age constraints are specified, the checkbox will activate automatically.

 <kbd>![](./img/beauti_003.png)</kbd>

-Click on the “**Priors**” tab.
-Here, prior probability distributions can be specified for all model parameters.
-Because we have so far selected the simple Jukes-Cantor model, not many parameters are listed.
-You’ll see two rows, one row for the type of the diversification model (**Tree.t**) where currently the “Yule Model” (the Yule process) is selected, and one row for the specified prior probability for the only parameter of this model, the “**birthRate**” parameter (*i.e.*, the speciation rate).
+Go to the “**Priors**” tab.
+Here, prior probability distributions for all model parameters can be specified.
+With the simple Jukes-Cantor model selected, only a few parameters are listed: Two rows, one for the diversification model (**Tree.t**) where currently the “Yule Model” (the Yule process) is selected, and another for the prior probability for the only parameter of this model, the “**birthRate**” parameter (*i.e.*, the speciation rate).

 Click on the drop-down menu that currently says “**Yule Model**”.
-Select the “**Birth Death Model**” instead to assume speciation as well as extinction.
-You’ll see that an additional row has been added.
-The second row now is for the “**BDBirthRate**” and the third is for the **“BDDeathRate**”, both rates are estimated during the analysis.
+Select the “**Birth Death Model**” to assume speciation as well as extinction.
+An additional row has been added for the “**BDBirthRate**” and the **“BDDeathRate**”, both rates are estimated during the analysis.

 <details>
  <summary>Background: BDDeathRate and BDBirthRate and their prior constraints (click here)</summary>

 --------

-In BEAST 2, the BDBirthRate and the BDDeathRate do not correspond to the speciation ( $λ$ ) and extinction ( $μ$ ) rates directly.
-Instead, the “BDBirthRate” is the so-called “net diversification rate” which is the difference between the speciation rate and the extinction rate ( $λ-μ$ ), and the “BDDeathRate” is the “relative extinction rate, the ratio between extinction and speciation ( $μ/λ$ ).
+In BEAST 2, the BDBirthRate and the BDDeathRate do not correspond to speciation ( $λ$ ) and extinction ( $μ$ ) rates directly.
+Instead, the “BDBirthRate” is the so-called “net diversification rate” which is the difference between the speciation and the extinction rate ( $λ-μ$ ).
+The “BDDeathRate” is the “relative extinction rate, the ratio between extinction and speciation ( $μ/λ$ ).

 Click on the **triangle** next to "**BDDeathRate**" to see the prior constrains.
-The relative extinction rate is typically constrained to lie between 0 and 1, because if it was greater than 1, this would mean that the extinction rate is greater than the speciation rate, and in such a case, clades would go extinct rather than diversify.
+The relative extinction rate is typically constrained to lie between 0 and 1.
+If it was greater than 1, the extinction rate would be assumed greater than the speciation rate, having clades go extinct rather than diversify.

-Also click on the **triangle** next to **BDBirthRate**.
-This rate has an entirely uninformative uniform probability distribution with a lower limit of 0 and an unrealistically high upper limit of 10,000.
+Also click on the **triangle** next to "**BDBirthRate**".
+This rate has an uniform probability distribution with a lower limit of 0 and an unrealistically high upper limit of 10,000.
 The unit for this is “net diversification per branch per million years” meaning that the upper limit could only be reached if we had a phylogeny in which several ten thousands of species would have evolved each million years.
 Clearly this is not the case.
 Nevertheless, for now we leave the uninformative prior probability as it is.

 --------
 </details>

-Now, click on the “**+ Add Prior**” button below the two rows.
+Click on the “**+ Add Prior**” button below the two rows.
 This will allow the specification of clades (called “taxon sets” by BEAST 2) that can then be constrained to be monophyletic and/or to be of a certain age (MCRA prior, which stands for “most recent common ancestor”).
-If there is a dialog which prior to add, select the “**MCRA prior**”.
+Select the “**MCRA prior**”.

 <kbd>![](./img/beauti_004.png)</kbd>

-A pop-up window will appear, in which you can select a label (name) for a clade as well as species to be included in the clade.
-In the top field of the pop-up window, specify “**all**” as the “**Taxon set label**”.
+A pop-up window will appear, allowing you to specify a label (name) for the clade and select species.
+In the top field, specify “**all**” as the “**Taxon set label**”.
 Leave the “Filter” field empty.
-In the field at the bottom left of the pop-up window **select all the species** (command-A) and click the “**>>**” button to move them into the ingroup of the clade, the window to the right.
-Then, click “**OK**”.
+In the field at the bottom left of the pop-up window, **select all the species** (command-A), then click the “**>>**” button to move them into the ingroup of the clade, the window to the right.
+Click “**OK**”.
 We have now defined a clade that contains all species.
-We did so because this now allows us to constrain the age of the root of the phylogeny.
+This step allows us to constrain the age of the phylogeny root.

 <kbd>![](./img/beauti_005.png)</kbd>

-To constrain the phylogeny’s root age, click the **[none] drop-down menu** in the fourth row, to the right of the button that should now say “all.prior”.
-You will see a list of distribution types.
-Of these, click on “**Log Normal**” to select a log-normally-distributed prior probability distribution for the age of the root of the phylogeny.
+To constrain the root age of the phylogeny, click the  **[none] drop-down menu** in the fourth row, to the right of the “all.prior” button.
+From the list of distribution types, select “**Log Normal**” to apply a log-normal prior probability distribution for the root age.

 <kbd>![](./img/beauti_006_2.png)</kbd>

-To specify the parameters of the log normal distribution for the prior probability, click the **black triangle** at the left of the fourth row, left of the button saying “all.prior”.
-A new part of the window should open with three parameter fields for “**M**” **(mean)**, “**S**” **(Sigma)**, and “**Offset**”.
-The sigma parameter is the standard deviation of the log-normal distribution, the offset defines the minimum of the distribution, which is usually 0.
+To specify the log-normal distribution parameters for the prior probability, click the **black triangle** to the left of the "all.prior" button.
+This will reveal three parameter fields for **M** (mean), **S** (Sigma, standard deviation), and **Offset** (defines the minimum of the distribution, usually 0).
+Set the following values:

+- M (mean): 50.0.
+- S (standard deviation): 0.01.
+- Offset: 0.

-Choose **50.0** for the mean, **0.01** for the standard deviation, and leave the offset at **0**.
-With this we placed a narrow constraint on the age of the root of the phylogeny, we pretend to know the species in our phylogeny began to diversify 50 +/- 1 million years ago.
-This is of course overly confident, and we will perform a more realistic and substantiated time calibration later.
+This places a narrow constraint on the root age, assuming diversification began 50 +/- 1 million years ago.
+This is of course overly confident, and we will perform a more realistic time calibration later.

-Tick the box for “**Mean in real space**”.
-In the window to the right, you should now see that the distribution is centered around 50, with a 2.5% quantile at 49 and a 97.5% quantile at 51 (if you do not see the distribution, re-enter the 0.01 for the standard deviation).
-Click on the black triangle again to close this part of the window.
+Tick the box for "**Mean in real space**" The distribution should now center around 50, with a 2.5% quantile at 49 and a 97.5% quantile at 51.
+If the distribution isn’t visible, re-enter the standard deviation as 0.01.
+Click the black triangle again to close the window.

 <kbd>![](./img/beauti_006.png)</kbd>

-Click on “**+ Add Prior**” again to add another “**MCRA prior**", and specify a clade with the Taxon set label; “**charadriidae**”.
-This clade should include all species except for *Haematopus ater*.
+Click on “**+ Add Prior**” again to add another “**MCRA prior**".
+Name the Taxon set label: “**charadriidae**”.
+This clade (right window) should include all species except *Haematopus ater*.
 Click "**OK**".

 <kbd>![](./img/beauti_007.png)</kbd>